emadrg/Yolov8-training-BraTS2020/README.md

    - The labels should have a specific format.
 If you're creating your labels manually, exporting the labels will be done correctly.
 However, I created my labels based on the tumor masks and had to format them myself using a Python function.
 One issue I encountered was for brain images without any tumors, regarded by YOLO as "backgrounds."
 If you want to include images without the objects you're detecting, leave their corresponding label files completely empty.
 Initially, I used all 0 values for these labels (0 0.0 0.0 0.0 0.0), and the algorithm considered these as actual parameters for the tumors.
 To solve this, either leave out the images without the object or leave the label files empty.
 Including or excluding backgrounds may lead to different model performances, so feel free to experiment.

 4. **Not Using Enough Epochs**:
    - When I first ran my script, I only ran it for one epoch, resulting in no predictions for the validation data.
 Using too few epochs gives you shallow training, so behavior like this is expected.
 If you're encountering this problem, try running more epochs.
-Initially, I used 50, but since I wasn't pleased with the predictions on the validation set, I tried 100, then 300.
+Initially, I used 50, but since I wasn't pleased with the predictions on the validation set, I tried 100, 300 and 600.
 Beware that using too many epochs may lead to overfitting, so the only real way to evaluate the model is on test data, completely unseen by the algorithm.

 ## Comparing different models